robertrumney/cheat-codes/README.md

    - Customize the behavior by assigning UnityEvents to the `On Cheat Activated` and `On Cheat Deactivated` events.
 4. Build and run your game.
 5. Players can now enter the specified key sequences during gameplay to activate or deactivate cheats.
+6. I personally don't like to perform any unneccesary processing during gameplay time for performance reasons, so I reccomend adding the cheat code input to your main menu scene although it can be used during gameplay if desired.

 ## License

 This project is licensed under the [MIT License](LICENSE).